Joseroman12/nperrin/data/me/habits/rules.md

 - Personal
   - Not at morning, when possible.
+  - After morning, not frequently (1hr of time in between) at least it's a conversation.
   - Check mail two times per day max.
 - Professional
   - Be available but define focus time to work.